Norbu-d/SS2025_WEB_Final_project/readme.md

 - The form displays informational text about policies and offers navigation to the login page.
 The layout is responsive with a dark theme.
 -  It ends with a footer containing common links and copyright info..

+### Home Page -> (/)

+- *LeftSidebar*: Provides a vertical navigation menu with icons for Home, Search, Explore, Reels, Messages, Notifications, Create, Profile, and More.
+- *MiddleContent*: Displays user stories in a horizontal scroll area and a feed with posts, each featuring avatars, images, captions, and interaction buttons (like, comment, share, save).
+- *RightSidebar*: Shows the current user profile, followed by suggested accounts and useful links in the footer.

+These components are imported in homePage.tsx and imported via app.tsx.

 ### Reels Page -> (/reels)